 When was the last time you savored a frosty root beer float topped with creamy suds?
-Indulge in a taste of nostalgia at the A and W Restaurant.
+Indulge in a taste of nostalgia at the A&W Restaurant.

 Lodi is the birthplace of the sweet herbaceous beverage, first introduced in 1919 at a roadside stand by California entrepreneur Roy Allen.
-He and a short-term partner, Frank Wright, combined their names into “A and W.” Allen left Lodi to open new locations and sell restaurant franchises, three decades before McDonald’s did it in 1955.
+He and a short-term partner, Frank Wright, combined their names into “A&W.” Allen left Lodi to open new locations and sell restaurant franchises, three decades before McDonald’s did it in 1955.
 The original roadside stand was shuttered.

-Lodi’s A and W Restaurant, opened in 1953, boasts the largest collection of A and W memorabilia ever.
+Lodi’s A&W Restaurant, opened in 1953, boasts the largest collection of A&W memorabilia ever.
 Among the treasures on display are logo mugs and jugs, signs, placemats, employee uniforms, and photographs.
-There also are figurines and plush toys of all sizes depicting Rooty the Great Root Bear, the corporate mascot appearing quite dapper in his orange turtleneck sweater and beret.
+There are also figurines and plush toys of all sizes depicting Rooty the Great Root Bear, the corporate mascot appearing quite dapper in his orange turtleneck sweater and beret.

-About a half mile northwest at 13 W. Pine Street is a bronze sidewalk plaque designating the spot where the first mug of A and W root beer was served.
+About a half mile northwest at 13 W. Pine Street is a bronze sidewalk plaque designating the spot where the first mug of A&W root beer was served.